alesanchezr/wpas-wordpress-dash/src/WPAS/GravityForm/README.md

             // if true you can add CSS classes to the submit form 'submit-button-class' => true,

-            //if true it will populate form every dynamic fiel "wpas_language" with current polylang language 'populate-current-language' => true,
+            //if true it will populate form every dynamic field "wpas_language" with current polylang language 'populate-current-language' => true,

+            //if you are using adwords, you will be able to populate the gclid by using "wpas_gclid" on dynamic fields 'populate-adwords-gclid' => true,

             //if true it will prepare the inputs for boptstrap 'bootstrap4-styles' => true,